 Everything You Find in a Sex Worker’s Home

-A photographer reveals the telling items she has seen in the homes of sex workers across Canada.
+A photographer reveals the telling items she has seen on her travels to the dwellings of sex workers across Canada.

 All photos by Lindsay Irene